* Mail-In Rebates:

 I believe I should define what I mean by "budget".
-By budget I mean good "gaming-centric" parts - if you haven't already guessed that I'm building this PC mainly for gaming; for a good value.
+By budget I mean good "gaming-centric" parts - if you haven't already guessed that I'm building this PC mainly for gaming.
+Good value gaming.
 In addition to having a decent amount of upgrade options.

 The total price of this rig shown in pcpartpicker doesn't look the part of a budget build.
 But notice the Black Friday on the build title.
 I'm originally from a place that doesn't have this kind of sale, so I was pretty much excited about the prospects of cheap"er" PC parts.
 I admit that I might not have chosen the best parts or the best deals but forgive me for my incompetence as deal hunting is not easy and most definitely tiring for a person not so experienced such as myself.
 But I did my best and these are the parts that I turned up with.